 Ledger Nano S is a hardware wallet from a French start-up that is intended for users who need increased security.
 Ledger Nano S supports IOTA tokens from November 2018.
 It resembles a USB drive that connects with any USB port and acts as another source of security.
 Nano S possibly starts up when connected to a PC (or mobile phone) since it doesn’t have a battery.
 With this wallet, you need not stress over the safety of your coins because your private keys are stored offline.
 You can utilize the Nano S on any PC or Android phones with GreenBits or Mycelium.

 - There was one regularly mentioned third-party product called Nelium.
 However, data from the IOTA discord demonstrates that they would not like to make their code open source for potential audit.

 - Another well known third party arrangement is the Atomic Wallet, a product which gives you a chance to store your digital money and in the meantime exchange it with the help of atomic swaps on one of the two built-in trades (Shapeshift and Changelly).
+Also you must read Atomic Wallet reviews by CryptoNewsZ before trading with it.
 This wallet records IOTA storing/exchanging as “coming soon.”

 No doubt that IOTA Foundation themselves have chosen to commit a large portion of their attention to the Trinity wallet advancement.
 The GUI light wallet has been proclaimed as “deprecated” and won’t get any noteworthy updates any longer, aside from potentially required critical patches.
 In general, Trinity is as of now the network/foundation approved storage option while it suffers from a couple of minor issues; these should be managed when the wallet leaves the beta phase of its advancement.